christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 Stateful session identifiers should be invalidated on the server after logout.
 Stateless JWT tokens should rather be short-lived so that the window of opportunity for an attacker is minimized.
 For longer lived JWTs it's highly recommended to follow the OAuth standards to revoke access.

-Web application ensures that all user supplied input sent back to the browser is verified to be safe (via input validation), and that user input is properly escaped before it is included in the output page.
+Web application ensures that all user supplied input sent back to the browser is verified to be safe (via input validation), and that user input properly escaped before it is included in the output page.
 Proper output encoding ensures that such input is always treated as text in the browser, rather than active content that might get executed. web utilizes validation of all input is a part of the Infrastructure code and with the use of local validation libraries as well as ESAPI all input coming into code is checked.

-The web uses a security token that is generated on the fly per edit/save pairing, so that “tricking” a user into navigating to a save page would not cause a save to occur, but instead would throw a security error in the log file.
+The web uses a security token that is generated on the fly per edit/save pairing, so that “tricking” a user into navigating to a save page would not cause a save to occur but instead would throw a security error in the log file.

 The web uses referrer checks on state-changing pages to ensure the user is coming from the previous page expected.
 In addition, each page is annotated for role access and checked for organizational access before allowing a user to view it.